WebDevBernard/ICBC_E-Stamp_Tool/README.md

 root/CSR1/Steve Smith - EFG456.pdf
 ```

-> If the producer two code was entered incorrectly, manually move that file to the root folder to prevent future files from copying into a producer folder.
+> If a file was copied into the wrong producer folder due to an incorrect producer two code, move all files with that client name to the root folder.
+Otherwise future files will continue copying into the wrong folder.
+Running `icbc_e-stamp_and_copy_tool.exe` after moving them will archive the files into the correct year folder.

 ---